 The Commission has made several special redemptions of Taxable Veterans Mortgage Bonds from these prepayments.
-The Commission most recently made such a special redemption of Taxable Veterans Mortgage Bonds on November 1, 2010, as summarized in Table III-16.
-During calendar year 2010 other special redemptions of Taxable Veterans Mortgage Bonds occurred on January 1 (aggregate of \$3 million), May 1 (aggregate of \$3 million), and August 1, 2010 (aggregate of \$3 million).
-In addition, an optional redemption in the amount of approximately \$6 million was also made on November 1, 2010 using funds available from the veterans housing loan program.
+The Commission most recently made such a special redemption of Taxable Veterans Mortgage Bonds on September 1, 2011, as summarized in Table III-16.
+During calendar year 2011 other special redemptions of Taxable Veterans Mortgage Bonds occurred on February 15 (aggregate of \$6 million) and May 1 (aggregate of \$2 million).
+In addition, an optional redemption in the amount of approximately \$11 million was also made on May 1, 2011, using allowable funds available from the veterans housing loan program.